 If I wanted to ask my mother something, I would write her a note.
 If I wanted to tease my sisters, I would write it in rhyme on a piece of paper and throw it at them.

-And meanwhile, my Rebbe continued to teach me Talmud, and now I was learning The Book of Judges and I liked the Book Judges, more than The Book of Joshua.
+And meanwhile, my Rebbe continued to teach me Talmud, and now I was learning The Book of Judges, and I liked the Book of Judges more than The Book of Joshua.

 The last words of this chapter felt like a bullet in my heart.
 I became pale, my heart was saddened, and I could not utter a word.

 “Why are you silent?
-Why don’t you continue?” the Rebbe asked me and was a bit frightened by my pale face.
+Why don’t you continue?” the Rebbe asked me, a bit frightened by my pale face.